Homemade Turkish Tarhana Powder Recipe

 After 2 sunny days, the tarhana will be nearly dried.
 Break it into smaller pieces at this stage to speed up the drying process.
 Leave it dry for another day and grind it into a fine powder using a food processor or blender.

-- Stir the mixture with a wooden spoon once a day during fermentation to distribute the flavors and ensure it ferments evenly.
+- Stir the fermenting mixture with a wooden spoon once a day to distribute the flavors and help it ferment evenly.

-- When spreading out the fermented mixture to dry, keep it in small, thin mounds to ensure it dries properly and evenly.
+- When spreading the fermented mixture out to dry, use small, thin mounds with space between them so it dries evenly and quickly.

 Calories: 67kcal | Carbohydrates: 13g | Protein: 3g | Fat: 0.4g | Saturated Fat: 0.1g | Polyunsaturated Fat: 0.1g | Monounsaturated Fat: 0.1g | Cholesterol: 1mg | Sodium: 394mg | Potassium: 98mg | Fiber: 1g | Sugar: 1g | Vitamin A: 495IU | Vitamin C: 14mg | Calcium: 21mg | Iron: 0.3mg